 SupportPal uses the InnoDB storage engine.
 Please read over InnoDB performance optimisation basics.

-Switch from the file-based cache to Redis.
+Switch from the file-based storage to Redis.
 Redis is an in-memory caching system that works much faster than reading and writing to disk.
-Find out how to change the cache store.
+Find out how to configure Redis.

 Switch from XHR short polling to web sockets.
 XHR polling is resource intensive and increases bandwidth usage - web sockets are the more modern alternative.
 Find out how to enable web sockets.